ntanis-dev/essentials-for-spotify/README.md

 - **Volume Mute / Unmute** \
   Toggles between muting and unmuting the volume.

+- **Volume Stack** \
+  A button that combines volume up, volume down and volume mute / unmute into one.

 - **Song Stack**\
   Displays the information of the current song and offers a variety of control actions.